 Versioned Graphite releases can be installed via pip.
-When installing with pip, Installation of dependencies will automatically be attempted.
+When installing with pip, installation of Python package dependencies will automatically be attempted.

-Note: In order to install carbon, you must install the development headers for Python and libffi.
-In Debian-based distributions, this will require apt-get install python-dev libffi-dev, and in Red Hat-based distributions you will run yum install python-devel libffi-devel.
+Note: In order to install Graphite-Web and Carbon, you must first install some development headers.
+In Debian-based distributions, this will require apt-get install python-dev libcairo2-dev libffi-dev build-essential, and in Red Hat-based distributions you will run yum install python-devel cairo-devel libffi-devel.